Demonstrations/Peaceful Protests

 Field Trips

 Field trips which include off-campus tours of galleries and working studios, and other College-related off-campus activities, are part of the educational experience at Otis College.
-Students participating in field trips are expected to adhere to the same standards of behavior as published in The Hoot and in the Travel Study Behavior Code of Conduct.
+Students participating in field trips are expected to adhere to the same standards of behavior as published in the Student Code of Conduct and in the Travel Study Behavior Code of Conduct.
 Any violation of the regulations or local, state, or federal laws may result in disciplinary action or sanctions by the College.
 Students who choose to travel to the site of a field trip early or remain at the site after the planned activity is completed, or who willfully separate from the group, do so at their own risk.
 Students are responsible for carrying their own personal medication while on a field trip.

 Freedom of Speech and Expression

 The College supports every individual’s right to freedom of expression consistent with the forum (area of campus) in which the expression is made.
 The College also recognizes the importance of fostering a culture of tolerance and civility that is a cornerstone for the accomplishment of its educational goals.
-Within the classroom, visual and/or oral demonstrations, depictions, or conduct that may be offensive to an individual will not be restricted when there is a legitimate pedagogical context, such as material having an appropriate connection to course subject matter.
-Similarly, campus discourse on topics of political, artistic, or social issues that are conducted consistent with the nature of the forum and reasonable institutional limitations that are clear and unambiguous will be supported.
+Within the classroom, visual and/or oral demonstrations, depictions, or conduct that may be offensive to an individual will not be restricted when there is a legitimate pedagogical context, such as material having an appropriate connection to the course subject matter.
+Similarly, campus discourse on topics of political, artistic, or social issues that are conducted in alignment with the nature of the forum and reasonable institutional limitations that are clear and unambiguous will be supported.

-Freedom Wall
+Freedom Wall – Proper Use Guidelines

 The Freedom Wall at Otis College of Art and Design is a “continuous” outdoor creative space where students can express themselves and/or visually share ideas, text, and images.
 Use of The Freedom Wall is a privilege afforded to students with the expectation that its use will foster a community of respectful engagement.
 The Freedom Wall is overseen by the Students’ Union which seeks to provide a safe place for student expression while maintaining a respectful and inclusive environment for the College community.